Life Plan Calculator: Map Your Entire Financial Future

 This calculator is a projection, not a prediction.
 Several things will change over time:

-• Inflation may be higher or lower than your estimate.
-The triple lock floor of 2.5% is a legal commitment that a future government could change
+- Inflation may be higher or lower than your estimate.
+The triple lock - the highest of inflation, wage growth, or 2.5% - is a legal commitment that a future government could change

-• Your expenses will change.
-Healthcare costs tend to rise in later life, while mortgage costs disappear.
+- Your expenses will change.
+Healthcare costs tend to rise in later life, while mortgage costs disappear (though rent does not).
 Children leave home.
 Lifestyle changes

 The right approach is to revisit this calculator every year, update your actual balances and rates, and adjust your plan.
 Download the CSV, compare it against last year's projection, and course-correct.